juanbkm/donor2019/content/modalities/global-funds.md

 ---
 Global funds are funding initiatives managed by other multilateral banks.
 Through ADB, the developing member countries can access these global funds, for which the International Bank for Reconstruction and Development serves as trustee.

+{{< dr-artimage src="./images/modalities/tonga_energy.jpg" width="80%" caption="**Transitioning to a renewable energy future.** Tonga's aims to transform energy use and electricity production to low carbon, climate resilient pathways.
+[The Renewable Energy Project](https://www.adb.org/projects/49450-012/main#project-pds), with cofinancing support from Green Climate Fund, will expanded access to clean, resilient, and affordable energy for the population in Tonga at a lower cost." >}}

 Global funds leverage public or private resources in support of international initiatives, enabling partners to provide direct and coordinated response to global priorities.
 ADB contributes to the Global Funds and assists developing member countries in gaining access to its financing.

 In 2019, loan cofinancing from global funds reached $152 million while grant cofinancing, for both investment grants and technical assistance, reached $54.5 million.
-The Green Climate Fund was a significant contributor, with a $95 million loan cofinancing for Mongolia’s Ulaanbaatar Green Affordable Housing and Resilient Urban Renewal Sector Project and a $30 million grant for Tonga’s Renewable Energy Project.
+The [Green Climate Fund](./modalities/global-funds/#gcf) was a significant contributor, with a $95 million loan cofinancing for Mongolia’s Ulaanbaatar Green Affordable Housing and Resilient Urban Renewal Sector Project and a $30 million grant for Tonga’s Renewable Energy Project.

 {{< gf >}}